Regulatory & Compliance

 It’s Official!
 The Patient-Driven Payment Model Begins October 1, 2019

-CMS Releases Medicare Physician Fee Schedule Proposed Rule for 2019: Impact to Therapy Providers
+CMS Releases Medicare Physician Fee Schedule Final Rule for 2019: Impact to Therapy Providers

-On Thursday, July 12th, CMS released the 2019 Medicare Physician Fee Schedule Proposed Rule.
-This 1500+ page document proposes several items of significance for providers of outpatient therapy to Medicare Part B beneficiaries:
+On Thursday, November 1st, CMS released the 2019 Medicare Physician Fee Schedule Final Rule.
+This 2300+ page document proposes several items of significance for providers of outpatient therapy to Medicare Part B beneficiaries:

-- New modifiers will be created to identify PT and OT services furnished “in whole or in part” by PTAs and OTAs to comply with requirements of the Bipartisan Budget Act of 2018.
+- New modifiers have been created to identify PT and OT services furnished “in whole or in part” by PTAs and OTAs to comply with requirements of the Bipartisan Budget Act of 2018.
 These modifiers will be required on claims with dates of service of 1/1/2020 or later.

-- Functional Limitation Reporting will be discontinued for services furnished on or after 1/1/2019.
+- Functional Limitation Reporting will be discontinued for traditional Medicare Part B for services furnished on or after 1/1/2019.

-- PTs and OTs, along with clinical social workers and clinical psychologists, will be eligible to participate in MIPS effective 1/1/2019.
+- PTs, OTs, and SLPs, along with audiologists, clinical psychologists, and dietitians, will be eligible to participate in MIPS effective 1/1/2019.

-CMS Releases 2019 Home Health Proposed Rule: Change is Coming…
+CMS Releases 2019 Home Health Final Rule: Change is Coming…

-The Home Health Proposed Rule for 2019, released on July 2nd, contains several significant proposals for home health providers including:
+The Home Health Final Rule for 2019, released on October 31, contains several significant proposals for home health providers including:

 - Payment updates